davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

     Worker 0 (pid=2): Buzz buzz buzz
    ```

    Notice that Worker 1 (pid 3) was selected and killed.
-Worker 0 continues to work forever...
+Worker 0 continues to work forever.

-6. **Optional:** Now let's try to run the dining philosophers solution.
-To increase likelihood of a deadlock, reduce the number of philosophers to 3.
-It still may take some time for the deadlock to occur.
-If you're tired of waiting to see if a deadlock ever happens, you could cheat and add a `holdup(10000)` between the two `release()` calls when a philosopher is finished eating. but here's one successful output:
+6. Now let's try to run the dining philosophers solution by renaming it back to `main.c`.
+It may take some time for the deadlock to occur (okay, it may never happen).
+So, if you're tired of waiting to see if a deadlock ever happens, you could cheat and add a `holdup(10000)` between the two `release()` calls when a philosopher is finished eating.
+Here's one successful output from my end:

    ```
    Philosopher 0 (pid=2) thinking: zzzzzzzzzzzzZZZzz
    Philosopher 2 (pid=4) thinking: zzzzzzzzzzzzZZZzz
-   DEADLOCK        pid=3 rid=2 pid=4 rid=3 pid=2 rid=1
+   DEADLOCK DETECTED       pid=3 rid=2 pid=4 rid=3 pid=2 rid=1
    DEADLOCK RECOVER        killing pid=3 to release lockid=2 Philosopher 2 (pid=4) eating: nom nom nom nom Philosopher 2 (pid=4) eating: nom nom nom nom